awnt/awnt.github.io/_posts/2021-06-01-Bank Churn.md

 ```

-For basic exploration, the data has no null values.There are 14 variables contained as char,int and num.Start with remove unnecessary variables including Row number ,Customer ID ,Surname.Then,convert the categorical ones to factor as shown.
+For basic exploration, the data has no null values.There are 14 variables contained as char,int and num.Start with discard irrelevant variables including Row number ,Customer ID ,Surname.Then,convert the categorical variables to factor.

 ```r
 df <- df %>%